Saddle cushion horse

 Foam and Memory Foam Cushions

-Modern foam technology has created lightweight, effective cushioning options that combine comfort with technical performance.
-Memory foam, in particular, contours to your horse’s unique back shape.
+Modern foam technology has created lightweight and efficient cushioning mediums that combine comfort and technical performance.
+Specifically, memory foam molds to your horse’s unique back shape.

 Characteristics of Foam Cushions:

-• Often combined with other materials for enhanced performance
+• In most cases combined to other materials for additional performance

-• Various density options for different support levels
+• Various densities will be available for different support levels.

 Sheepskin Saddle Cushions

-Natural sheepskin provides luxurious cushioning with excellent friction reduction and breathability.
-These premium cushions are often used as half-pads in English riding or as toppers for Western pads.
+Natural sheepskin has the added ability of offering comfort, as well as having its softness provide excellent friction reduction and breathability.
+These expensive cushions are often quoted as half-pads in English saddles, or as a topping for western pads.

 Saddle with sheepskin padding visible